Are you looking for well-built online templates for your business? Do you need shared files…

 Start Creating Your Trading Journal!

 - Keep recording your current trades: You do not have to confirm and start analyzing your data as soon as you entered it.
 If you are in the middle of multiple transactions or purchases, or you know that you will buy or sell trades in the near future, you can wait for them.
 Then just put that raw data into your spreadsheet.
-Entering your trade details as soon as you make a transaction will help you save time and confusion later on in the process of creating your trading journal.

 - Creating a trade log: By entering formulas in order to analyze and get accurate results, you would be creating a trade log.
 Here, every transaction is calculated, filtered and sorted for analysis.